Sign In / Sign Out

 Scientists like Dr. Henry Bernard Davis Kettlewell used the Scientific Method to test how and why peppered moth coloration changed.

-Play Picking Off the Peppered Moth to learn more about Dr. Kettlewell's experiments.
+Visit Picking Off the Peppered Moth to learn more.

 Images via Wikimedia Commons.
 Camouflaged spider by Matthias M.